GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - Work verification remains anchored to **actual robotic effort**, but marginal energy input may approach zero.
 - Network incentives, treasury reserves, and minting mechanisms must adapt to preserve stability.

+### 🚨 Key Takeaway

+If energy → 0, minting shifts to skill + time + wear + inefficiencies, not kWh.

+Even entirely "free energy" (economically, not physically) does not break Robonomics.

+Fully opposite.
+The fact that Robonomics is based on physics means that we can utilize existing mathematical principles to prepare for this assumed eventuality.

 ---

 ### H.2 Expected System Changes